Kledzeraaa/Kledzeraaa/README.md

--  Hi, my name is Clayton.
+-  Hello, my name is Clayton, I live in Brazil and I am 20 years old.
--  I have 20 Years.
--  I am currently studying to be a FullStack Development
+-  I want to be a game development, but I would also like to be full-stack programmer.
+-  Knowledge in databases, data structure, object oriented programming (C#), HTML, CSS, C, Git and GitHub.
--  I am currently studying applied and computational mathematics in UFS(Brazil).
+-  I am studying applied and computational mathematics at UFS - Universidade Federal de Sergipe.
--  Knowledge in Database, Data Structure, Object Oriented Programming with C#, HTML, CSS and Hardware (Basic-Intermediary).

 <div align="center">
   <a href="https://github.com/Kledzeraaa">